panda3d/panda3d-docs/programming/directgui/index.rst

       myDirectObject.destroy()

-   It is not sufficient to simply call ``removeNode()``, since the DirectGUI system adds a number of messenger hooks that need to be cleaned up.
+   It is not sufficient to simply call :meth:`~.NodePath.removeNode()`, since the DirectGUI system adds a number of messenger hooks that need to be cleaned up.
 However, if you have a hierarchy of DirectGUI objects, for instance a number of buttons parented to a frame, it is sufficient to call destroy() only on the topmost object; it will propagate downwards.

 .. only:: cpp